corefan/xenko-docs/en/manual/graphics/textures/normal-maps.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

 **Normal maps** are textures that add the appearance of surface detail, such as cracks and bumps, without changing the actual geometry of a model.
+They contain information about how meshes should reflect light, creating the illusion of much more complex geometry.
 This saves lots of processing power.

 | No normal map | With a normal map
 | --------------| -----------